Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Tower Hamlets and are not the council.
 About us

-The Tower Hamlets Health and Wellbeing Board was scheduled to discuss key strategies and updates concerning the borough's health and social care landscape.
-Topics included the priorities and achievements of the Connection Coalition in tackling loneliness, the proposed Safeguarding Adults Board Strategy for 2025-2030, an update on the Better Care Fund for 2025-26, and progress on the Mental Health Strategy.
+The Tower Hamlets Health and Wellbeing Board met on Tuesday 10 February 2026 to discuss key strategies and updates impacting the borough's residents.
+The board reviewed progress on the Connection Coalition's efforts to combat loneliness, adopted the new Safeguarding Adults Board (SAB) Strategy for 2025-2030, received an update on the Better Care Fund, and discussed the direction of the Mental Health Strategy.

 Connection Coalition Priorities and Achievements